-Provide the much-needed top-down direction for your departments, boards, and commissions to implement the Monitoring Council's Strategy.
-Allocate staff time, not just to attend Monitoring Council workgroup meetings, but to perform the legwork needed to integrate their monitoring programs with those of other governmental and non-governmental organizations and to make the resulting data and information accessible through the My Water Quality portals.
-Direct departmental staff to use the many tools developed by the Monitoring Council's workgroups, so as to allow data from multiple programs to be integrated to support broader assessments of the state's water quality and aquatic ecosystem health.
+Encourage the directors of your departments, boards, and commissions to support implementation of the Monitoring Council's Strategy.
+To be able to sustain and grow our successful efforts, they will need to allow staff time, not just to attend Monitoring Council workgroup meetings, but to perform the legwork needed to integrate their monitoring programs with those of other governmental and non-governmental organizations and to make the resulting data and information accessible through the My Water Quality portals.
+Encourage departmental staff to use the many tools developed by the Monitoring Council's workgroups, including the My Water Quality portals, so as to allow data from multiple programs to be integrated to address critical management questions, such as those posed by drought, climate change, wildland fires, ocean acidification, and sea level rise.
+Increased support could allow the portals to move beyond expressing current conditions and trends to providing predictive data to better inform adaptive management of our water resources.
+Over the next year, the Monitoring Council's workgroups will develop business plans that outline specific needs (staff positions, budgets, etc.) and highlight existing departmental mandates that can be addressed more effectively through the Monitoring Council's workgroups and My Water Quality web portal infrastructure.